maxgmr/mfs16/mfs16book/src/drives.md

 ### 0x21..=0x22 - Block Size

 The number of bytes per block, stored little-endian.
+MFS-16 drives have a block size of 512.

 ### 0x23..=0x24 - Block Count